rysummers/rysummers/README.md

 ## What I'm Looking For

 🔍 I'm on the hunt for exciting opportunities in biostatistics or data science within the medical research field.
-If you have a project that needs someone to turn complex data into actionable insights, I'd love to chat!

 ## Let's Connect!

 🤝 I'm always eager to learn and grow.
 If you have suggestions on skills I should add to my repertoire or if you'd like to collaborate, please reach out!

 📂 Don't forget to check out my project portfolio below to see some of my work in action.

-Together, let's push the boundaries of what's possible in healthcare through the power of data! 🩺📊🚀

 ## Skills